 Shameful: Anti-LGBT Protestors Boo Marine Vet Eric Alva In San Antonio

-August 15, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+August 15, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Last night at a San Antonio City Council meeting, anti-LGBT protestors booed U.S. Marine Corps veteran and openly gay man Eric Alva while he testified in support of extending the city’s nondiscrimination law to include sexual orientation, gender identity and expression, and veteran status.